A member of our team will be in touch shortly to confirm your contact details or address questions you may have.

 Bringing a commercial building or home up to current electrical code standards is not as easy as replacing some old outlets and switches.
 It’s also not just about meeting a set of established standards – it’s about making sure that your electrical system is safe.
 Electrical malfunction is responsible for almost 50,000 home fires per year, according to the U.S. Fire Administration’s Incident Reporting System.
 The NEC codes help minimize the risk that this could happen to you.
 Here are some common electrical code violations we frequently address:

-• Lack of GFCI and AFCI protection.
+- Lack of GFCI & AFCI Protection.
 Ground fault circuit interrupters (GFCIs) and arc fault circuit interrupters (AFCIs) are safety mechanisms required by the NEC in certain areas like kitchens, bathrooms, and bedrooms.
 Buildings lacking these protections often require upgrades to prevent electrocution risks and electrical fires.

-Choose Local – Call Small Jobs Electric Today
+Choose Local – Call Small Jobs Electric® Today for Electrical Inspections in Tampa

 Our electrical code experts have more than three decades of experience with code compliance.
 We are ready to put that experience to work for you when you request an electrical code inspection in Tampa.
 We may be able to uncover and resolve code violations that you are not even aware of!